nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-06-01-raising-events.markdown

 In the example above we don't really mind what sender and `EventArgs` our event is raised with, just that it was called.
 In this case NSubstitute can make our life easier by creating the required arguments for our event handler:

 {% examplecode csharp %}
-engine.Idling += Raise.EventWithEmptyEventArgs();
+engine.Idling += Raise.Event();
 Assert.True(wasCalled);
 {% endexamplecode %}

 ## Raising events when arguments do not have a default constructor

 NSubstitute will not always be able to create the event arguments for you.
-If your event args do not have a default constructor you will have to provide them yourself, as is the case for the `LowFuelWarning` event.
+If your event args do not have a default constructor you will have to provide them yourself using `Raise.EventWith<TEventArgs>(...)`, as is the case for the `LowFuelWarning` event.
 NSubstitute will still create the sender for you if you don't provide it though.

 {% examplecode csharp %}
 engine.LowFuelWarning += (sender, args) => numberOfEvents++;